-The goals of matriculation are to ensure that all students complete their college courses, persist to the next academic term, and achieve their educational objectives through the assistance of the matriculation process components: admissions, orientation, assessment/placement, counseling and student follow-up.
+The Student Success and Support Program (SSSP) works with other programs and services to ensure that all students complete their college courses, persist to the next academic term, and achieve their educational objectives through the assistance provided by completion of the matriculation process components: admissions, orientation, assessment/placement, counseling and student follow-up.
 For more information on how to begin the process, please see the Steps to Enrollment Brochure.

 THE COLLEGE WILL PROVIDE: